BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ![](../media/rules_manual/leaping_and_climbing_1.jpg)

 *With the* Balrog *hot on the heels of The Fellowship, they must do everything they can to escape.
-Aragorn decides to try to move over a small fallen pillar — he must take a Jump test.
-Boromir, on the other hand, wants to put some height between himself and the demon, and so chooses to scramble up a rocky cliff — he must take a Climb test.*
+Aragorn decides to try to move over a small fallen pillar â€” he must take a Jump test.
+Boromir, on the other hand, wants to put some height between himself and the demon, and so chooses to scramble up a rocky cliff â€” he must take a Climb test.*

 **CLIMBING**